NightFright2k19/doom_widehud/readme.txt

 Version 22XX (XXX XX, 2022)
 ---------------------------
-- Added: A Fistful of Doom, All Hell is Breaking Loose, Obituary, Japanese Community Project
+- Added: A Fistful of Doom, All Hell is Breaking Loose, Obituary, Japanese Community Project, Sunder
 - Updated: 59 statusbars replaced with ultrawide versions (made by ragu), REKKR (Ultrawide, taken from commercial release), Valiant